acucchieri/ACTcpdfBundle/README.md

 Usage
 -----

 Use `AC\TcpdfBundle\Pdf\PdfBuider` to create your PDF document.
-This class extends TCPDF.
-See [TCPDF documentation](https://tcpdf.org) for more informations about PDF generation.
+This class extends TCPDF, see [TCPDF documentation](https://tcpdf.org) for more informations about PDF generation.

 `ACTcpdfBundle` provide helpers to serve your PDF :